ChenghaoDing90/ChenghaoDing90.github.io/_posts/2021-04-12-Credit Fraud Detector.md

   </div>
 </div>

 We find that V17, V14, V12 and V10 are negatively correlated.
 Notice how the lower these values are, the more likely the end result will be a fraud transaction.
 Positive Correlations: V2, V4, V11, and V19 are positively correlated.
-Notice how the higher these values are, the more likely the end result will be a fraud transaction.
+Notice how the higher these values are, the more likely the end result will be a fraud transaction.<br />

+However, we also find that some of the features like V10 has a lot of outliers observed in the box plots.
+Thus, this might suggest that remove those outliers to avoid mess up.

 <div class="fig figcenter fighighlight">
   <img src="/assets/images/IRQ-mod-Norm.png" width="1200" height="300">